 Configuration

-Minecraft Console Client can be both configured by the command line parameters and the configuration file.
+Minecraft Console Client can be configured through both command-line parameters and the configuration file.

 Warning